Do Worms Ever Feel Dirty?

 My Present Left Me Crippled And Blind…

-The first problem is that some of these game cards are as easy to understand as an Ikea instruction manual in Klingon.
-And, the play area, itself, has font so infinitesimal that a flea would require a magnifying glass.
+To begin with, some of these game cards are as easy to understand as an Ikea instruction manual in Klingon.
+And, the play area, itself, has font so miniscule that a flea would require a magnifying glass.
 After just one card, my mother had the eyes of a crack addict.

 And, of course, there is the scratching.
 My mother has arthritic hands.
 After one giant monopoly board, she was worse off than Jerry Seinfeld after signing his Japanese royalty cheques.